nerfcats/pyunix-old/README.md

 # PYunix
 PYunix (pico unix) is a tiny kernel/microkernel simulation program with a functional terminal and multiple kernel system calls.
-It mimics and is basically an oversimplifed version of the Linux kernel, that you can run as one program itself.
+It mimics and is basically a very oversimplifed version of the Linux kernel, that you can run as one program itself.
 ## Installation
-You can build with a C/C++ compiler such as GCC, or download and run the already compiled .exe file.
+You can build with a C/C++ compiler such as GCC or MinGW, or download and run the already compiled executables.

-I have only tested this on Windows.
-Compiling the source and running it on your target OS may work.
-I basically have never coded in macOS and Linux so I really don't know.
+This has been tested to run on Windows and Linux.
+Unix compilers such as GCC or MinGW only work because of headers only in Unix (unistd.h).

 It is possible to run this on Android since there are some C/C++ IDEs for Android.
 ## Contributing and Editing

 Contributions to PYUNIX are very welcome.
-I am a beginner coder so help is appreciated.
+I am a beginner so help is appreciated.

+A lot of the features are .h files in their respective directories.
+To add or modify a kernel feature/call update the kernel/setup.h file.
 ## Terminal Commands
 Running `help` in the terminal shows available commands.
-Updated as of `0.1.0`
+Updated as of `0.3.0`
 ```
 allocate <process> <size> - Allocate memory to a process
 free <process> - Free memory from a process
 start <process> <size> - Start a new process with specified memory
 ps - List all processes that are currently running
 kill <process> - Kill a running process
+echo <string> - Repeat text with specified string
 exit - Exit the terminal and shut down the system
 ```
-Currently only commands are for managing processes (that do nothing, lol).
-I plan to add more, for example creating, editing, deleting files, etc.
 ## System Calls
 These are the various system calls you can use to interact with the mini PYUNIX kernel.
-Updated as of `0.1.0`
+Updated as of `0.3.0`
 ```
 void kernel_init();
 void kernel_start();
 void kernel_switch_to_real_root_filesystem();
-void kernel_shutdown();
+void kernel_shutdown(bool reset);
 void kernel_panic(const char* reason);
+void kernel_oops(const char* reason);

 void initramfs_load();
 void init_system_start();
 void init_system_create_startup_processes();

 void process_manager_create_process(const char* name);
 void process_manager_schedule();
 void process_run(const char* name);
 void process_wait(const char* name);
 void process_allocate_memory(const char* name, int size);
 void process_deallocate_memory(const char* name);

 void memory_manager_allocate(const char* name, int size);
 void memory_manager_free(const char* name);

 void device_initialize(const char* name);
 void device_manager_add_device(const char* name);
 void device_manager_list_devices();

-void terminal_start();
-void terminal_print_help();
-void terminal_allocate_memory(const char* process, int size);
-void terminal_free_memory(const char* process);
-void terminal_start_process(const char* process, int size);
-void terminal_list_processes();
+void clear_scr();
-void terminal_kill_process(const char* process, bool is_kernel);
 ```
 The `terminal_kill_process()` call includes a `is_kernel` attribute.
 Attempting to kill a system process such as `init` initiates a kernel panic.
 However, if `is_kernel` is set to true, the system process protection is overrided.